vkyo23/irt_rcpp/README.md

 # irt_rcpp
--- Implementing 2PL item response model with Rcpp (but this is just a note)
+Implementing Bayesian 2PL item response model from scratch with Rcpp (but this is just a note)